snunzi/NPDN_HTS_2023/docs/source/2Gmetabarcode.rst

     1. At the top of your History, click on 'Shared Data' and select 'Workflows'

-    2. Search for 'NPDN 2022 DADA2' and select.
+    2. Search for 'NPDN' and select ``NPDN 2022 DADA2``

-    3. In the upper left corner, select the plus sign to import this workflow into your Galaxy environment.
+    3. Click the dropdown arrow next to the workflow name and select `Import`.

 Running the Workflow
 ^^^^^^^^^^^^^^^^^^^^^